 The Best Car Insurance in West Virginia

-Best Car Insurance Companies in West Virginia: Overall
+Best Full Coverage Car Insurance Companies in West Virginia: Overall

-To find the best overall insurance provider, insurers in West Virginia were scored based on three criteria: average rates, claims ratings and user satisfaction.
+GEICO and State Farm are the best car insurance companies in West Virginia based on average rates, claim ratings and user satisfaction.

-GEICO ranks first in claims and customer satisfaction, with their policies in West Virginia costing an average of $879 per year.
-Unlike most providers, they offer mechanical breakdown insurance (MBI), a cheaper coverage compared to the typical dealer extended warranty.
+GEICO ranks first in claims and customer satisfaction, with their West Virginia policies costing an average of $879 per year.
+Unlike most providers, they offer mechanical breakdown insurance (MBI) at a lower price than the typical dealer extended warranty.

-With annual premiums costing an average of $805, State Farm ranks first in affordability, tying for first in claims and earning second place in customer satisfaction.
-The company offers ridesharing insurance, a custom coverage for policyholders who work with ridesharing companies.
+State Farm ranks first in affordability, tying for first in claims and earning second place in customer satisfaction.
+The company offers rideshare insurance and custom coverage for policyholders who work with ridesharing companies.

-Nationwide’s policies in West Virginia average $874 per year, with the company tying first in claims, ranking second in affordability and third in customer satisfaction.
+Nationwide’s policies in West Virginia average $874 per year, with the company tying for first place in claims, second in affordability and third in customer satisfaction.
 Identity theft victims can benefit from their unique identity theft coverage.

 In West Virginia, Progressive’s policies cost an average of $1,123 per year.
-The company ties for first in claims, third in satisfaction and ranks last in affordability.
+The company ties for first place in claims, third in satisfaction and last in affordability.